guillermooo/sublime-undocs/source/extensibility/plugins.rst

 In order to create plugins, you need to get acquainted with the Sublime Text API and the available commands.
-Documentation on both is scarce at the time of this writing, but you can read existing code and learn from it too.
+Documentation on both is scarce at the time of this writing, but you can read existing code and learn from it.

 In particular, the ``$PATH_TO_SUBLIME/Packages/Default.sublime-package`` contains many examples of undocumented commands and API calls.
-Note that you will first have to extract it to a folder if you want to take a look at its contents.
+Note that you will first have to extract its content to a folder if you want to take a look at the code within.
+As an exercise, you can try creating a build system to do that on demand, and a project file to be able to peek at the sample code easily.